Having Laparoscopic Inguinal Hernia Surgery: A Patient's Perspective

 After taking the deep breaths, I became completely unconscious and didn't wake up until after the operation was over and the doctor was gone.

-Upon coming to the OR, I felt like I had been hit by a train.
+Upon coming after the operation, I felt like I had been hit by a train.
 As I was struggling to remove my oxygen mask, a nurse shouted that I should keep it on.
 As I was groaning in pain, the same nurse said that she would shortly give me a pain killer.
 In response to my question, the nurse said it was 7 p.m. and that I would soon be taken to my hospital room.

 Recovering From My Surgery

 I was wheeled from the OR to my hospital room a little after 7:00 a.m.
 My wife was waiting for me.
 After being transferred from a gurney to my hospital bed, an IV was started in my left arm.
-A blood pressure machine was placed on my right arm and took blood pressure readings every five minutes during that night.
+A blood pressure machine was placed on my right arm and took blood pressure readings every five minutes that night.

 A nurse gave me some water to drink but instructed me not to eat anything or get up out of bed until the next morning.
 I had a bedpan for urination.
 Antibiotics and pain killers were administered intravenously.